TheBoyzOps/TheBoyzPack/.github/pull_request_template.md

 [Place Link Here]()

 ## Problem
->*Please describe the problem this pull request is addressing*
+>*Describe the problem this pull request is addressing*

 ## Solution
->*Please describe the solution to address the problem*
+>*Describe the solution to address the problem*

 ## Changes
 What types of changes are introduced to the modpack?